Coffee Horchata Agua Fresca

 Place in the fridge for at least 1 hour to allow the rice sediments to drop to the bottom.
 If you skip this step you will end with a “sandy” feeling in your mouth.

-two Mexican glasses with horchata agua fresca and cinnamon
+a top view of two Mexican glasses with horchata agua fresca, ice and cinnamon on a wooden table.

 Serve very cold.
 Enjoy!